CattoFace/RecursiveFileScrape/README.md

 |-nr --no-recursion|"Only download files from the given pages and do not follow links recursively"||

 ## To Do
+- Allow method calling to download instead of standalone only.
 - Utilize async to parallel requests and speed up the process.

 ## Contributing